swiftlang/swift-evolution/proposals/0516-iterable.md

 Specifying a maximum number of elements is important for use cases where an iterator is passed `inout` to another function, which consumes only as many elements as it needs and no more.
-This is required as a result of the bulk iteration model, unlike `IteratorProtocol.next()` which returns only one element at a time.
+This is required as a result of the bulk iteration model, unlike `IteratorProtocol.next()`, which returns only one element at a time.

-Additionally, it provides a convenience for the caller.
+Additionally, the maximum parameter provides a convenience for the caller.
-Because calling `nextSpan` is mutating, a caller that can only handle a specific number of elements at a time would otherwise need to write quite complex code to manage partial usage of a returned span.
+Because calling `nextSpan` is mutating, a caller that can only handle a specific number of elements at a time would otherwise need to write complex code to manage partial usage of a returned span.

 The maximum count also gives signal to the iterator that only a specific number of